Marvão, Portugal: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you choose the correct kind.
-A lot of adapters currently sold are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Check that you find the correct kind.
+Most adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 What to wear/what to pack: